CISecurity/ControlsAssessmentSpecification/control-3/control-3.3.rst

 Measures
 --------
-* M1 = Total number of vulnerability scanning accounts
+* M1 = Total number of vulnerability scanning accounts (from Input 1)
-* M2 = Number of vulnerability scanning accounts configured to log in only to one or more of the vulnerability scanning machines
+* M2 = List of vulnerability scanning accounts configured to log in only to one or more of the vulnerability scanning machines
+* M3 = Count of M2
+* M4 = List of vulnerability scanning account configured to log in to any machine other than one of the vulnerability scanning machines
+* M5 = Count of M4

 Metrics
 -------